Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 npm start
 ```

-A browser tab should now open running on `http://localhost:7000`, if not, access that URL from your preferred browser.
+From here, start your preferred browser and navigate to `http://localhost:7000`.
+You should see a list of all
-You should see a list of all components and containers that exist in the application.
-If not, look in your terminal
+components and containers that exist in the application.
+If not, look in your terminal the window for any
-the window for any webpack errors and try to resolve those.
+webpack errors and try to resolve those.

 You can run any component or container in your browser by clicking on it.
 If you do any change in your code the browser will automatically refresh and display your changes.